-As Research Associate at the Physical Intelligence Department of the Max Planck Institute for Intelligent Systems and Associated Member of the Max Planck ETH Center for Learning Systems between 2015 and 2017, he focuses his research on microrobotics, bio-inspired adhesion, and programmable self-organization.Massimo also currently Lecturer at the EDMI Doctoral School of École Polytechnique Fédérale de Lausanne.
+As Research Associate at the Physical Intelligence Department of the Max Planck Institute for Intelligent Systems and Associated Member of the Max Planck ETH Center for Learning Systems (Stuttgart, Germany) between 2015 and 2017, he focused his research on micro-robotics, bio-inspired adhesion, and programmable self-organization.Massimo is currently also Lecturer at the EDMI Doctoral School of École Polytechnique Fédérale de Lausanne.

 To develop new microphysiological platforms to better predict the effect of medicines, based on a combination of human stem cells and microtechnology.

 - Androniki Diakou

 - Suzanne Onderdelinden